pji/blackjack/README.rst

 The following features are on the nice-to-have list:

-* Allow CLI to turn off the random cut when building the deck.
+* Add optional card count to display.
 * Display recent actions in TableUI.
 * Build UI for saving and restoring game state.
 * Allow for insurance less than half of initial bet.
-* Add optional card count to display.
 * Allow variable bets.
 * Allow players to notice other players.
 * Allow players to react to other players.